 On April 8, 2019, the Company entered into a five year, \$500.0 million senior secured revolving credit facility ("Credit Facility") with a syndicate of banks.
-The Credit Facility was subsequently amended on November 7, 2019.
+The Credit Facility was subsequently amended on November 7, 2019 and March 31, 2023.
 The Credit Facility provides additional borrowing capacity to be used to fund ongoing working capital needs, letters of credit and for general corporate purposes, including potential future acquisitions and expansions.

-Under the terms of the credit agreement that governs the Credit Facility, borrowings under the Credit Facility bear interest at a rate equal to, at the Company's option, either (a) a base rate equal to the greatest of (i) the administrative agent's prime rate, (ii) the federal funds effective rate plus 1⁄2 of 1.0% and (iii) one month LIBOR plus 1.0%, in each case plus 0.75%, or (b) LIBOR plus 1.75%, subject to a 0.00% floor.
+Under the terms of the credit agreement that governs the Credit Facility, borrowings under the Credit Facility bear interest at a rate equal to, at the Company's option, either (a) a base rate equal to the greatest of (i) the administrative agent's prime rate, (ii) the federal funds effective rate plus 1⁄2 of 1.00% and (iii) one month Term SOFR plus 1.00% plus a credit adjustment spread of 0.10%, in each case plus 0.75%, (b) Term SOFR plus 1.75% plus a credit adjustment spread of 0.10%, subject to a 0.00% floor or (d) EURIBOR plus 1.75%, subject to a 0.00% floor.
 The credit agreement also includes a commitment fee of 0.25% for available but unborrowed amounts and other administrative fees that are payable quarterly.
 The Credit Facility is available until April 2024, provided the Company is in compliance with all covenants.
 Financial covenant requirements include maintaining minimum ratios related to interest coverage and leverage.

-As of June 30, 2022 and December 31, 2021, there were \$0.5 million in letters of credit issued under the Revolving Credit Facility and no borrowings outstanding.
+As of March 31, 2023 and December 31, 2022, there were \$0.5 million in letters of credit issued under the Revolving Credit Facility and no borrowings outstanding.